Instructions and Forms for Asylum Petition for Spouse and Children Outside the U.S.

 - Evidence of your asylee status.
 This includes the approval notice of your I-589 application.

 - One passport-style photograph of each family member you are petitioning.
 The photo must be recent and cannot have been taken more than 30 days before you file your application.
-Make sure you print the person’s complete name and A-number on the back of each photograph.
+Make sure you print the person’s complete name and A-number (if any) on the back of each photograph.

 - If you are petitioning for your spouse, submit your marriage certificate and the birth certificate of your spouse.
 If you or your spouse were previously married to other people, submit evidence of the legal termination of the previous marriages such as a divorce decree or death certificate.
 Evidence of any legal name change must also be submitted, if applicable.